 Q: What drove you to create this protocol?

-• A: I’m a professional computer programmer and a software architect.
+• A: I’m a formally trained professional computer programmer and a software architect with decades of esperience.
 I tend to think of the world in terms of modeling systems and so I began to look at election systems, but also because I’ve earned a minor in political science decades ago.
 As a student in college, I learned that elections have a very long history of contention and attempted fraud.
 The results of many famous elections of the past are still in question to this day, so it’s important that we don’t delude ourselves into believing that elections are something that should be approached from a perspective of trust.
 We don’t have to impugn the behavior of anybody involved, it’s just the nature of elections.

 Elections come out of contention because not everybody is going to agree how their lives should be governed.
 Therefore, incentive to commit fraud is to be expected - that’s just the nature of the beast.
 They’re also absolutely necessary and so they can’t be avoided in any democracy.
 It’s like taking out the trash.
 It’s a dirty job, but somebody has to do it.
 A healthier outlook is that as citizens, it’s our civic duty to perform elections as a community.